jrutkauskas/welp-app/backend/README.md

 # How to Install, Run, and Test

 ## Installing

-Install python and pip however you usually install software on your computer
+Install python and pip however you usually install software on your computer.

+Acquire the source code by downloading from https://github.com/jrutkauskas/welp-app/

 After that you can run `install.bat` on a Windows machine or complete the following steps manually